What do I need to get started filing for bankruptcy protection?

 We do not charge for an initial consultation.
 The reason is that we find value in encouraging people to talk about their situations and feel comfortable before making any decisions about the best path to a financial fresh start.

-All that said, there are a few things you’ll need to do before seeking bankruptcy relief:
+With that said, there are a few things you’ll need to do before seeking bankruptcy relief:

 Get A Copy Of Your Credit Report